lpcalisi/cloudsec-workshop-iac/terraform/demos/5_data_sources/README.md

-# First Steps: Use data sources for include dynamic information in our terraform resources.

-#### Get latest ubuntu aws image from aws_ami datasource.
+# Using data sources to get the most recent ubuntu 16.04 image for aws.